sida8855/udacity-azure-assignment2/README.md

 # Overview

 This project is the second assignment for Udacity Azure DevOps nanodegree program.
 In this project we will start with a project plan and visualize it in Trello.
 Then we will deploy a flask based webapp to Azure WebApp.
-Using GitHub Action any new commit to this Git will trigger a build and quality check.
+Using GitHub Action to trigger a build and quality check if any new commit to this Git happens.
 And a Azure DevOps Pipeline will also trigger an automatic deployment on Azure WebApp.
 So we can achive a complete CI/CD chain.

 ## Project Plan
 The project plan is composed with Excel and a Trello board will be used to track the progress.